Stay up to date

 The critical part of the pretexting is the story creation that the attacker uses to engage the victim in the communication and convenience them to share information or give away their credentials or accesses.

 This social engineering type, baiting, heavily target the victim’s psychology by enticing them with curiosity or greed.
 Unlike phishing attacks, baiting can be performed digitally as well as physically.
 Baiting on the internet is performed by tricking someone with too good to be true offers or similar attention-seeking opportunities for the victim in exchange for some information.

 In this, the attacker fools the target by offering them a discount, giveaways, free opportunities of goods and services in exchange for login in the credentials or distributing infected devices or physical media.

 Quid Pro Quo

 The other form of social engineering attack involves the quid pro quo technique.
-Contrary to the baiting, quid pro quo relies on a mutual exchange; it could be credential exchange for money or for solving any issue and any service.
+Contrary to the baiting, quid pro quo relies on a mutual exchange; it could be a credential exchange for money or solving any issue and any service.
 Most of the time, the attacker targets the IT or technical support individuals by impersonating a security researcher or a technical person of any organisation offering free services or materialistic things in exchange.
-They often trick the target into switching off the security controls (turning off the anti-virus, anti-phishing solution, allowing them physical access to any of the data centre, system, etc.) to download malware or extract information.
+They often trick the target into switching off the security controls (turning off the anti-virus, anti-phishing solution, allowing them physical access to any data centre, system, etc.) to download malware or extract information.